Approaches to Voting

 A themed collection from the MAA and Taylor & Francis

 Ahead of the 2020 US Election, we have put together this themed collection of articles from the Mathematical Association of America, detailing the mathematical Approaches to Voting.
-Each featured article is free to view until the end of 2020, exclusively via this page.
+Each featured article is free to view until August 31st, 2021, exclusively via this page.

 |The American Mathematical Monthly|